 Don’t worry about losing your way around school.
 You can use your map and timetable to work it out independently.
 Otherwise you could stop any pupil or member of staff to ask.

 Due to Covid restrictions pupils are not assigned lockers, when this changes we will let pupils and parents know.

 How much homework will I get?

 Homework may be new to some of you but it is a great way for us to check you understand the knowledge you have learnt in lessons.
-You will get homework most evenings so try to do the homework pieces on the night you get it.
-If you would prefer to complete homework at school the library is open until 4.00pm every day.
+You will get homework most evenings so try to do the homework on the night you receive it.
+If you would prefer you can complete homework at school, the library is open until 4.00pm every day.

-Can I bring my ipod / music player into school?
+Can I bring my ipod / headphones into school?